wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

 ## Limitations

-* When traffic is transmitted using Proxy Protocol and SSL, where SSL is encapsulated within Proxy Protocol, the solution cannot accurately retrieve source IP from the proxy protocol.
+* SSL traffic analysis is restricted to servers using the shared OpenSSL library (e.g., Nginx, HAProxy) and is not available for servers employing other SSL implementations like Envoy.
 * The solution does not instantly block malicious requests since traffic analysis proceeds irrespective of actual traffic flow.

     Wallarm only observes attacks and provides you with the [details in Wallarm Console](../../..//user-guides/events/analyze-attack.md).
-* Vulnerability detection based on [passive detection](../../../about-wallarm/detecting-vulnerabilities.md#passive-detection) is not supported as server responses required for vulnerability identification are not mirrored.
+* Vulnerability detection based on [passive detection](../../../about-wallarm/detecting-vulnerabilities.md#passive-detection) is not supported as server response bodies required for vulnerability identification are not mirrored.

-## Requirements
+## Technical requirements

+Ensure the following technical prerequisites are met for a successful deployment of the eBPF solution:

 * Supported Kubernetes version: